-Pinnacle Financial Partners's next dividend payment will be US$0.16 per share, on the back of last year when the company paid a total of US$0.64 to shareholders.
-Looking at the last 12 months of distributions, Pinnacle Financial Partners has a trailing yield of approximately 1.0% on its current stock price of $61.14.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+Pinnacle Financial Partners's next dividend payment will be US$0.16 per share.
+Last year, in total, the company distributed US$0.64 to shareholders.
+Last year's total dividend payments show that Pinnacle Financial Partners has a trailing yield of 1.1% on the current share price of $59.06.
+If you buy this business for its dividend, you should have an idea of whether Pinnacle Financial Partners's dividend is reliable and sustainable.
 We need to see whether the dividend is covered by earnings and if it's growing.

-Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
 Pinnacle Financial Partners paid out just 12% of its profit last year, which we think is conservatively low and leaves plenty of margin for unexpected circumstances.

 Have Earnings And Dividends Been Growing?

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-In the past 6 years, Pinnacle Financial Partners has increased its dividend at approximately 12% a year on average.
+Pinnacle Financial Partners has delivered an average of 12% per year annual increase in its dividend, based on the past six years of dividend payments.
 Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.

-Is Pinnacle Financial Partners worth buying for its dividend?
+Is Pinnacle Financial Partners an attractive dividend stock, or better left on the shelf?
 When companies are growing rapidly and retaining a majority of the profits within the business, it's usually a sign that reinvesting earnings creates more value than paying dividends to shareholders.
 Perhaps even more importantly - this can sometimes signal management is focused on the long term future of the business.
 We think this is a pretty attractive combination, and would be interested in investigating Pinnacle Financial Partners more closely.

-Ever wonder what the future holds for Pinnacle Financial Partners?
-See what the nine analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow
+Curious what other investors think of Pinnacle Financial Partners?
+See what analysts are forecasting, with this visualisation of its historical and future estimated earnings and cash flow.

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.